 As an example we can mention the Azdora project, conceived by Swedish artist Markus Öhrn.
 This project engaged a group of local women in a ritual of deliverance.
 These women were committed housewives once, but in a few years became fierce members of an internationally renowned union.
 Among Italian and foreign artists who participated to the festival in these years: Richard Maxwell, Peter Liversidge, Valter Silis, Marten Spangberg, Zoë Poluch, Christophe Meierhans, Philippe Quesne, Bouchra Ouizguen, Reza Koohestani, ZimmerFrei, César Brie, Virgilio Sieni, Teatro Valdoca, Kinkaleri, Sacchi di Sabbia, Teatro delle Albe, Danio Manfredini, Muta Imago, Cristina Rizzo, MK, Motus, Socìetas Raffaello Sanzio.

-Management from 2017 to 2019 is entrusted to Belarus-born Finnish curator Eva Neklyaeva, who resumed Silvia Bottiroli’s work with Lisa Gilardino’s collaboration.
-She continued reinforcing the tie with the local area and started opening the festival to a wider audience, through innovative projects.
-“Santarcangelo Festival is contagious energy” is 2017 edition motto, and the programme ranged from performance, to choreography, from visual arts to music; the body is seen as a political tool, a temporary community is established, the Festival become a captivating experience.
-A special project by Terike Haapoja and Laura Gustafsson, Museum of Nonhumanity introduced the festival: it consisted of a city museum, a sort of habitat, an open space that people could visit at any time.
+Management from 2017 to 2019 is entrusted to Belarus-born Finnish curator Eva Neklyaeva, who resumed Silvia Bottiroli’s work with Lisa Gilardino’s co-direction.
+They continued reinforcing the tie with the local area and started opening the Festival to a wider audience with a programme that ranges from performance to choreography, from visual arts to music; the body is seen as a political tool, a temporary community is established, the Festival become a captivating experience.
+A special project by Terike Haapoja and Laura Gustafsson, Museum of Nonhumanity, opened the Festival: it consisted of a city museum, a sort of habitat, an open space that people could visit at any time.

 Three artists supported the curators during this 3-year: Francesca Grilli, Motus and Markus Öhrn.
 Among the names for the first edition: Pony Express, MACAO, Merman Blix, W A U H A U S, Eva Geatti, Dana Michel, Doris Uhlich, Silvia Gribaudi, Chiara Bersani and Marco D’Agostin, Samira Elagoz, Simona Bertozzi, Quim Bigas Bassart, Filippo Michelangelo Ceredi, Stasse, Orthographe, Mara Oscar Cassiani, Cristina Kristal Rizzo and Sir Alice.
 A vast section of the programme is dedicated to music with free concerts and DJ sets until late at night.